 I have deep gratitude in being able to share in this sacred practice that is not part of my own spiritual lineage.
 This practice began in Ancient India and I am reverent to the generations of yogis who have passed on this practice for thousands of years.
 I also honour my own teachers who have in turn brought me to this space.

-I practice and teach yoga on traditional Treaty 6 territory, a traditional meeting grounds, gathering place, and travelling route to the Cree, Saulteaux, Blackfoot, Métis, Dene and Nakota Sioux.
+I practice and teach yoga on traditional Treaty 6 territory — traditional meeting grounds, gathering place, and travelling route for the Cree, Saulteaux, Blackfoot, Métis, Dene and Nakota Sioux.
 I acknowledge the many First Nations, Métis and Inuit whose footsteps have marked these lands for generations.